- Become a Lawyer

 Should a Subscriber or their law firm report a privacy or data breach to the Law Society of Alberta?

-Click here to access information on when to report a privacy or data breach to the Law Society of Alberta.
+Click the links to access information on when to report a privacy breach or data breach to the Law Society of Alberta.

 All Subscribers pay the same cyber coverage levy, which will not result in a surcharge if you have a cyber claim.